eugenesvk/bypass-paywalls-chrome-clean/README.md

 Add-on was removed by Mozilla from add-on store.\
 Current installations will stay active, but with no more updates.

-At the moment only the experimental GeckoView-based browser [SmartCookieWeb-Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases) can install/sideload a xpi-file by url.
+At the moment only the experimental Mozac/GeckoView-based browser [SmartCookieWeb-Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases) can install/sideload a xpi-file by url.

 You can also switch to [Kiwi browser (Chromium)](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or use the [adblocker filter/userscripts](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters)